RahulSDeshpande/tyriar.github.io/_posts/2012-12-16-aspnet-mvc-display-and-editor-templates.md

 title       : ASP.NET MVC display and editor templates tags        : [.NET, ASP.NET, MVC, C#, Razor] primarytag  : ASP.NET
-intro       : This article looks at how to define custom display and editor templates in ASP.NET MVC
+intro       : Display and editor templates in ASP.NET MVC let us create views in a more maintainable and elegant ways.
+This article looks at how to define custom templates to display and manipulate different data types.
 ---

 ## Display templates